 Wait What's Drupal Camp?

-Drupal Camp Asheville is a two day event organized by the local Asheville Drupal User Group with a focus on bringing Drupal experts, business owners, and web developers from the greater Asheville area together to celebrate the platform.
+Drupal Camp Asheville is a two day event organized by the local Asheville Drupal User Group (opens new window) with a focus on bringing Drupal experts, business owners, and web developers from the greater Asheville area together to celebrate the platform.
 Local and regional businesses are usually in attendance to showcase recent projects developed on Drupal and related web technologies.
 Aspiring web developers and business stake holders attend to explore what Drupal has to offer.
 Others, such as myself, go for the community, to build lasting relationships, discuss bleeding edge web technologies, and advocate for Drupal.

 Friday is typically a hands-on Drupal training day while Saturday offers a session schedule allowing experts the opportunity to discuss Drupal related topic's over the course of an hour.
 There are always a variety of interesting sessions focusing on everything from front-end development tools, project management methodologies, and development best practices.